mesoSPIM/mesoSPIM-hardware-documentation/README.md

 * compatibilty with all major clearing techniques including CLARITY and iDISCO
 * large field-of-views, ranging from 2 to 20 mm using an Olympus MVX-10 macroscope
 * dual-sided excitation
-* optimized for fast screening of whole mouse brain samples, yielding relatively small datasets (10-14 GB/brain/color)
+* optimized for fast screening of whole mouse brain samples (10-14 GB/brain/color at low magnification, up to 100 GB/brain/color at high magnification)
-* near-isotropic sampling (5-10 µm in X,Y & Z) due to an axially swept lightsheet which leads to uniform z-resolution across the field-of-view
+* near-isotropic sampling (5-6 µm in X,Y & Z) due to an axially swept lightsheet which leads to uniform z-resolution across the field-of-view
 * modular sample holders and quick sample exchange
 * large travel range (45 x 45 x 100 mm) to allow imaging of very large samples